-Failure to provide documentation of test scores or to achieve the grade point average required at the end of the first semester may lead to suspension or dismissal from the University.
+Failure to provide documentation required at the end of the first semester may lead to suspension from the University.

 MASTER OF SCIENCE IN NURSING

 An admission decision is made at the program level and based on a combination of a student's undergraduate academic performance, letters of recommendation, and personal declaration statement.